mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 When the ship exits Jump space after an accurate Jump, it tends to arrive close to the target world, but outside or on the verge of the hundred-diameter limit.
 Inaccurate Jumps just dump the ship somewhere in the inner system, requiring a long space flight.

 Misjumps On rare occasions, normally because of a lack of maintenance or using unrefined fuel, a ship can misjump.
-Some misjumps are lethal, causing the Jump bubble to collapse early or for time in the bubble to fl ow differently, so that trillions of subjective years pass inside the bubble and all that comes out the other end is hard radiation caused by protons exceeding their half-life.
+Some misjumps are lethal, causing the Jump bubble to collapse early or for time in the bubble to flow differently, so that trillions of subjective years pass inside the bubble and all that comes out the other end is hard radiation caused by protons exceeding their half-life.
 A merciful Referee, though, may wish to subject his players to the most survivable form of misjump, where the ship ends up 1d6 1d6 parsecs in a random direction.

 ## LIFE SUPPORT